What is a Tibial Plateau Fracture?

 Tibial Plateau Fracture

 A fracture, or break, in the upper part of the shinbone (tibia) may result from a low-energy injury, such as a fall from a height, or from a high-energy injury, such as a motor vehicle accident.
-Proper identification and management of these injuries will help to restore limb function (strength, motion, and stability) and lessen the risk of arthritis.
+Proper identification and management of these injuries will help to restore limb function (strength, motion, and stability) and reduce the risk of arthritis.

 The soft tissues (skin, muscle, nerves, blood vessels, and ligaments) also may be injured at the time of the fracture.
-Because of this, the orthopaedic surgeon will also look for any signs of soft-tissue damage and include this in plans for managing the fracture.
+Because of this, the orthopedic surgeon will also look for any signs of soft-tissue damage and include this in plans for managing the fracture.

 The bone comprising the tibial plateau is cancellous (“crunchy”), as opposed to the thicker cortical bone of tibial shaft.
 The composition of the bone is important, because cancellous bone may compress and remain depressed when it is injured.